-Looking for a project management job or work in the project management field?
+Are you a recruiter looking for top places to post project management jobs?
+Maybe you’re a job seeker looking for a project management job or work in the project management field?
 You’ve come to the right place.
 We’ve scoured some of the best job sites for project manager job listings and assembled a list of the top places that you can find relevant jobs for a project manager in this rewarding field.

 The Project Management Institute’s Talent Gap report estimates that almost 88 million project manager jobs would need to be filled by 2027.
 If the demand were spread equally across the 10-year time frame, that would translate to almost nine million jobs being posted worldwide each year.

 If you’ve just started your career in project management, or you’re looking for a promotion within this field, it can be rewarding.
-But, along with the excitement of the new journey that you’re embarking on, are some not so exciting challenges like the job hunt itself.
+But, along with the excitement of the new journey that you’re embarking on, are some not-so-exciting challenges like the job hunt itself.

 Odds are, your current schedule doesn’t leave you much free time for job hunting.
-Your job search shouldn’t consume your entire evening, especially when you’re already juggling a full-time job and home-life.
+Your job search shouldn’t consume your entire evening, especially when you’re already juggling a full-time job and home life.
 To make things easier, we’ve developed this list of the top 10 best project management job search websites for you to bookmark.

 Project manager job description